 - ZAMP Racing FS-9 M2020 Racing Helmet

-First, let’s look at my pick for the best cheap karting helmet around; the Conquer SA2015!
-As one of the most reputable brands that specializes in making kart/racing helmets, Conquer consistently make safe, competitively-priced gear that has revolutionized the motorsport.
-Helmets aren’t cheap by any stretch of the imagination, but with Conquer varieties being easier on the wallet, they’re a real game-changer.
+First, let’s look at my pick for the best cheap karting helmet around; the Conquer SA2020!
+As one of the most reputable brands that specializes in making kart/racing helmets, Conquer consistently make safe, competitively-priced gear that has revolutionized the motorsport as a whole.
+Helmets aren’t exactly cheap by any stretch of the imagination, but with Conquer varieties being easier on the wallet, they’re a real game-changer.

 The biggest and most notable thing about this helmet specifically is the very up-to-date SNELL certification that it comes with.
-As I mentioned earlier in this article, it’s of paramount importance to get a helmet that complies with these regulations.
+As I mentioned earlier, it’s of paramount importance to get a helmet that complies with these regulations.
 Otherwise, you won’t be permitted to race!

-Aside from the top-quality safety standards, the Conquer helmet looks pretty sleek and will set you apart as a real kart driver.
-You have a choice between white, black and silvery gray when purchasing the helmet from Conquer’s website.
+Aside from the top-quality safety standards, the Conquer helmet looks pretty sleek and will set you apart as a kart driver.
+You have a choice between white, black and silvery gray with this one.

-As for what it’s made of, the shell is put together with fiberglass; a material that’s not only strong, but immensely lightweight.
-You don’t want a helmet that feels heavy and cumbersome to support on your neck, after all, and having a weighty one can result in bad whiplash if you crash the kart.
+As for what it’s made of, the shell is put together with fiberglass – a material that’s not only strong, but immensely lightweight.
+You don’t want a helmet that feels heavy and cumbersome to support on your neck, and having a weighty one can result in bad whiplash if you crash the kart.

-Another boon of having a lightweight helmet comes down to sheer racing edge!
-Any racing team will tell you that they’re always looking for ways to keep the driver safe, with as little added weight as humanly possible.
-In karting, weight is a huge factor to remember when it comes to racing against the competition.
+Another boon of having a lightweight helmet comes down to sheer racing edge.
+Any racing team will tell you that they’re always looking for ways to keep the driver safe, with as little added weight as possible.
+In karting, weight is a huge factor to remember when it comes to racing against competition.

 The interior of the helmet is comfortable and has removable cheek pads to properly mold to your facial structure.
-Not only that, but all of the material on the inside is fire resistant just in case the worst happens.
+Not only that, but all of the material on the inside is fire resistant just in case the worst does happen.

-With a Kevlar chin strap and even a drawstring helmet bag included in the purchase, you’ll be getting a lot for your money.
-Even with all of its features, the Conquer helmet is actually quite affordable!
-You’ll be snagging a bargain that’ll keep you safe race after race.
+Even with all of its features, the Conquer helmet is actually quite affordable.
+You’ll be snagging a bargain that’ll keep you safe race after race!

 - Lightweight yet sturdy fiberglass shell

-- Removal face inserts for the best, most comfortable fit
+- Removable face inserts for the most comfortable fit

 - Ventilation isn’t quite as good as some others on the list